How to Install a Radon Mitigation System

 Step 2 – Install the PVC Vent Pipe

 Now that the hole has been made the vent pipe can then be installed.
-The vent is placed in the hole afterward.
-They will ensure that it s tight and will backfill soil to make sure of this.
+The vent is placed in the hole and secured with soil.
 The PVC pipe is then run through the walls of the structure and into the attic.

 Step 3 – Sealing the Hole

 A foam rubber backer rod is placed around the base of the PVC vent pipe with it is residing just below the concrete floor’s surface.
-The area around the pipe is then sealed with hydraulic cement.
+The area around the pipe can then be sealed with hydraulic cement.

 Step 4 – Venting Radon